How to resolve conflict in a team: Step-by-step with examples

 A good example would be when one individual values their work-life balance more than another, and this causes issues around workload schedules and deadlines.

-Common causes of workplace conflict
+Common causes of conflict in a team

 Workplace conflict can occur for several different reasons.
 Below, we’ll explore four of the most common causes of conflict.